Field-theoretic functional renormalization group formalism for non-Fermi liquids and its application to the antiferromagnetic quantum critical metal in two dimensions: Hot spots as critical points in momentum space

 Here, $\omega_{\vec k} =\mfVFk e_N[\vec k; {\bf v}_k]$ is the quasiparticle dispersion; ${\bf v}_k = v_k(\ellTwoLoopX)$ is the renormalized nesting angle and $\mfVFk = \mc E_1( \ellTwoLoopX)^{-1}$ is the Fermi velocity.

 correspond to the quasiparticle weight (which is identical to the renormalized Fermi velocity to the leading order in $v$) and the quasiparticle decay rate, respectively.
 The fully renormalized Fermi surface is given by $k_y = - v_{k_x}(\infty) k_x$ near hot spot $1$.
 The renormalized nesting angle and the deformed shape of the Fermi surface for a UV theory whose bare Fermi surface is straight with a constant nesting angle is shown in \fig{figRENORMFERMISURFACE}.
-The quasiparticle weight and the renormalized Fermi velocity are plotted as functions of momentum along the Fermi surface in \fig{figRENORMVF}.
+The quasiparticle weight and the renormalized Fermi velocity are plotted as functions of momentum along the Fermi surface in \fig{figRENORMVF}\footnote{ It is noted that a reduction of the quasiparticle weight and the Fermi velocity near the hot spots has been already observed in earlier numerical simulations\cite{GERLACH}.
+However, one may have to use larger system sizes and small bare nesting angles to probe the low-energy dynamics dictated by the $z\approx 1$ scaling\cite{2022arXiv220414241L}. }.
 Far away from the hot spots ($k > k_c$), $\mfZ_k = 1$ and $v_k(\infty) =v_0$ because electrons in the cold region are not renormalized.
 Electrons in $0 < k < k_c$ are subject to renormalization caused by spin fluctuations above crossover energy scales below which they decouple from spin fluctuations.
 Since electrons closer to the hot spots remain coupled with spin fluctuations over longer length scales, the quasiparticle weight, the Fermi velocity and the nesting angle all decreases as momentum approaches the hot spots.